 And we touch on the question of whether a school can be "bilingual" if it prepares students for an EFL certificate such as Cambridge English or TOEFL.

-This is a one-hour synchronous online video conferencing session; an in-person, face-to-face option is also available.
+This is a one-hour online video-conferencing session; an in-person, face-to-face option is also available.
+A C1 or higher level of English is assumed.

 - Click on the label(s) to the right for related programmes.
+Ask us about programmes and support related to the Second Language and/or First Language English.

 Complete the "Contact Us" form on the right

-- to be placed on the interest list for this topic and to receive advance notice of the next open group session.
+- to be placed on the interest list for this topic and to receive advance notice of the next open-group session.
+Open-session group-sizes are limited to allow for participation and questions.

-- to ask about a private one-to-one or small-group closed session on this topic, or on any other English teaching and certification questions and concerns you have.
-Open-session group-sizes are limited to allow for participation.
+- to ask about a private one-to-one or small-group closed session on this topic, or on any other teaching and learning concerns you have.

 - if you would like to receive our once or twice a week event announcements.
 We will not spam you and you can leave the email-list at any time.